tamcee/portfolio/README.md

 HTML + CSS portfolio

 Made a portfolio purely in HTML and CSS for practice. <br>
-First attempt building with CSS, intend to improve on this further.
+First attempt at building with CSS, intend to improve on this further.